Visit Waikiki Beach in the winter

 Explore the Island

-The natural beauty of Oahu provides some spectacular hiking trails.
+The natural beauty of Oahu provides some spectacular hiking, and the weather is January is perfect for getting out on the trails.
 Hiking Diamond Head or Koko Head in the winter is particularly enjoyable, as you’ll be able to take in breathtaking views of the ocean and surrounding islands.
 For remote and unique landscapes, visit Ka’ena Point State Park or Waimea Valley.

 For the more adventurous, you can go on a helicopter tour or explore the nearby Hanauma Bay Nature Preserve.
 Or take the moderately strenuous hike to Waimano Falls, where there is a rope swing waiting for a brave person to soar out into the deep pool.